|

 Once I bubble wrapped the ceiling and walls I put

 the first layer of rigid foam insulation on the ceiling.
-I used 3" self
+I

 tapping screws to hold up the foam for the first layer.
-I needed to
+I

-drill a pilot hole into the metal stud first for the screw to be driven
+drill a pilot hole into the metal stud first for the screw

 into.